 Federal law similarly requires authentication of text messages.
 The Bow Tie Law blog shares an illustrative case that includes a “thoughtful opinion on the rules of Evidence and authenticating text messages.”

-For everything you need to know about authenticating writings and the admissibility of electronic evidence, turn to CEB’s Jefferson’s California Evidence Benchbook, chaps 31 and 33 and Effective Introduction of Evidence in California, chap 11.
+For everything you need to know about authenticating writings and the admissibility of electronic evidence, turn to CEB’s Jefferson’s California Evidence Benchbook, chaps 31 and 33 and Effective Introduction of Evidence in California, chaps 11 and 54.

 Related CEB blog posts: